Send the link below via email or IMCopy

 provide accommodations in the general education classroom (which is often referred to as differentiated instruction)

-Quiz Cue!
 You CANNOT however, implement instruction in alternative educational setting (like a resource room) using modified curriculum until the student has been determined to be eligible and parents give permission for services.

 the equivalent for infants and toddlers is the IFSP - Individual Family Service Plan